Update 6/25/19: The award prices speculated in this post have been confirmed.

 When to Transfer

-As always, if you have an immediate, high-value use, this transfer is a great deal.
+As always, if you have an immediate, high-value use, this transfer bonus is a great deal.
 You shouldn’t ever transfer bank points–by bank points, I mean transferrable travel currencies like Chase Ultimate Rewards, Amex Membership Rewards, or Citi ThankYou Points–unless you have a specific reason/immediate use for them.
 Don’t let transfer bonuses tempt you into forgetting that bank points owe much of their value due to the fact they’re transferrable.
-Make SURE there is a viable award space for your desired travel dates(s) before transferring.
+Make SURE there is viable award space for your desired travel dates(s) before transferring.
 And don’t forget to book before May 30 if your Avios award flies Alaska Airlines, Air Italy, American Airlines, Cathay Pacific, Finnair, Japan Airlines, LATAM, Malaysia Airlines, Qantas, Qatar Airways, S7, Sri Lankan or Royal Jordanian Airlines.

 It’s exciting to finally see Ultimate Rewards offering a transfer bonus to a travel partner.
 For years Amex Membership Rewards, Citi ThankYou Points, and various hotel loyalty programs have been offering transfer bonuses as an incentive to funnel your points into a specific airline mileage program.
 Hopefully this means more Ultimate Reward transfer bonus offers are in our future now that they’ve broken the seal.
 This Ultimate Rewards to British Airways Avios 30% transfer bonus lasts through June 16, 2019.